-It has been more than two years now, since I’m living out of my backpack, without a permanent source of income, owning no more than a handful of belongings, yet I am happier more than ever.
+It has been three years now, since I’m living out of my backpack, without a permanent source of income, owning no more than a handful of belongings, yet I am happier more than ever.

-We’re caught up in the clutter of day-to-day existence, of paying bills, of buying this and selling that, that taking some time out, only to realise that there is a wide world outside has become so difficult.
-And not only are we forgetting about the free world out there, we are moving farther away from it, everyday, suffocating our previous lives around the tiny corners of our home, and our workplace.
+We’re caught up in the clutter of day-to-day existence, of paying bills, of buying this and selling that, that taking some time out only to realise that there is a wide world outside has become so difficult.
+And not only are we forgetting about the free world out there, we are moving farther away from it, every day, suffocating our precious lives around the tiny corners of our home, and of our workplace.

-We’ve all read plenty of books, heard dozens of real life accounts, about happy travellers and blissful nomads, and they always leave us in a complete awe.
-And within us all, there is always a part that wants us to break free and become that rolling stone again that we once were, when we were kids.
+We’ve all read plenty of books, heard dozens of real-life accounts, about happy travellers and blissful nomads, and they always leave us in a complete awe.
+And within us all, there is a part that wants us to break free and become that rolling stone again that we once were when we were a kid.

 And you can consider me just one among them!